-NSG 1990 - Independent Study in NSG
+NSG 1990 - Independent Study in NSG 1-8 Credit hours 1-8 Contact hours

 Allows the student who has completed at least one clinical nursing course in the nursing major.
 The student will have opportunities to explore various assigned nursing related topics.
 A variety of instructional delivery techniques are used to emphasize nursing topics such as lecture, online learning, small group work, simulation, and etc. At the discretion of the instructor, various clinical opportunities in structured settings may be required.
-'C' grade policy applies.
+"C" grade policy applies.

-NSG 2521 - Psychosocial Nursing
+NSG 2521 - Psychosocial Nursing 3 Credit hours 1.89 Contact hour

 Provides opportunities to acquire knowledge regarding the psychosocial characteristics of the individual in the context of the nursing process.
 Specific topics include the human needs of sexuality, emotional security, communication and cognition, love and belonging, self-esteem, and self-actualization.
 Emphasis is placed on nursing care of patients with psychosocial health problems promoting collaboration, patient centered care, and evidence-based practice.
 Opportunities are provided for the student to utilize therapeutic communication techniques and structuring of interpersonal relationships in scheduled laboratory and clinical experiences.
 The student builds upon previously acquired knowledge from general education and applied general education course work.
 Clinical opportunities are provided for the students to give safe and competent nursing care to patients in structured settings.
-'C' grade policy applies.
+"C" grade policy applies.

-Prerequisites: BIO 1120, BHS 1711, NSG 1523, NSG 1524, PSY 1010 or SOC 1010
+Prerequisites: BIO 1120, BHS 1711, NSG 1523, NSG 1524, PSY 1010 or

+SOC 1010

-Corequisites: NSG 1721, NSG-2521C, NSG-2521L.
+Coreguisites: NSG 1721, NSG-2521C, NSG-2521L.

-NSG 2522 - Adult Health II 🗳
+NSG 2522 - Adult Health II 6 Credit hours 3.5 Contact hours

 Provides opportunities to incorporate the nursing process in the care of the adult patients.
 Characteristics of the individual are studied with a major focus placed on the common health problems related to the human needs of physiological safety (immunity-oncology), elimination (bowel and bladder), oxygenation (circulation), and activity and mobility.
 Emphasis is placed on collaboration among the health care team, evidence-based practice, and critical thinking skills.
 The student builds upon previously acquired knowledge from applied general education courses.
 Clinical opportunities are provided for students to practice safe and competent nursing care to patients in structured settings.
-'C' grade policy applies.
+"C" grade policy applies.